 Read about the many resources available to you as a student veteran or military-connected student, including how to find employers who value military experience, create a 'civilian-friendly' resume, connect with a mentor, and join networking organizations.

-As a student or alum who identifies as Lesbian, Gay, Bisexual, Transgender, Non-Binary, Gender Non-Conforming, Genderfluid, or Queer, you may have questions about your job search.
+As a student or alum whose identities include Lesbian, Gay, Bisexual, Transgender, Non-Binary, Gender Non-Conforming, Genderfluid, or Queer, you may have questions about your job search.
+This page offers guidance and resources to help you manage your career search.

-The Center for Career Education (CCE) provides services to visiting undergraduate students enrolled with Columbia College or Columbia Engineering.
+The Center for Career Education (CCE) provides visiting undergraduate students enrolled with Columbia College or Columbia Engineering with limited access to our services and resources.
+Read on for more information about what is available to you.

-The Center for Career Education (CCE) is available to students from their first day of classes at Columbia.
-We encourage students to connect with CCE in their first year to learn about our services and programs and to develop personalized career plans.
+The Center for Career Education (CCE) is available to students from their first day of classes at Columbia and for life.
+We encourage students to connect with us in their first year to learn about our services and programs and develop personalized career plans.

 Students and alumni of color can experience unique considerations during the job and internship search and in the workplace.
 This may include being the only person of color (POC) on a work team, finding mentors, and figuring out how to connect with diversity pipelines in their fields of interest.